You may be eligible for PIP if you have Crohn's or Colitis and you're aged between 16 and the state pension age.

 • Living With a Stoma

-Health professionals can order some publications in bulk by using our online ordering system.
+Health professionals looking to bulk order materials can fill in their details to be issued with an account.
 If you would like a printed copy of a booklet or information sheet, please contact our helpline.

 Our helpline is a confidential service providing information and support to anyone affected by Crohn's or Colitis.
 Our team can: